The terms below are used frequently in this guide. We hope these definitions help you understand the information throughout the guide.

-A document you file with your school, the court, the police, or the state or federal agencies described in this Guide to explain what happened to you, ask them to keep you safe, and in some situations to ask them to require your school to take steps to ensure that students are safe from sexual assault on campus.
+A document you file with your school, the court, the police, or the state or federal agencies described in this Guide to explain what happened to you, ask for protections to keep you safe, and, in some situations, to ask your school to take steps to ensure that students are safe from sexual assault on campus.

 Confidentiality means that the information that you share will be kept secret and not shared with anyone else without your permission.

 Consent is voluntary, sober, enthusiastic, creative, wanted, informed, mutual, honest, and verbal agreement to engage in sexual activity.
 May be state specific if the state has its own legal definition.
 WA requires consent to be affirmative and freely given.
 Idaho and Oregon do not specifically define consent.
 Alaska and Montana do not require that consent be freely given or affirmative but do define consent.
 State consent definitions can be found here.

 Consent must be an active agreement.
 Real consent is not coerced.

 Consent can be withdrawn at any time without regard to any sexual activity that happened before.